 Cha-ching!
 That’s the sound of saving money with remarketing ads.

-Retargeting audiences are cost-effective because they are often more likely to convert.
-As a result, they provide a lot higher return on ad spend (ROAS) when compared to prospecting audiences.
+Retargeting is cost-effective because these audience members are often more likely to convert.
+As a result, they provide a higher return on investment (ROI) compared to prospecting audiences.

 That said, because the audience pools are way smaller, it can drive up the CPM (cost per mille, where you pay a certain price for every 1,000 impressions), which can make them a more expensive audience.

-For example, cost per click (PCP) rates when retargeting on Facebook are usually higher.
+For example, cost per click (CPC) rates when retargeting on Facebook are usually higher.
 However, it’s usually worth the extra cost per click because conversion rates are so strong.

 It makes sense: By targeting people who have already shown interest in what you have to offer (making them more qualified), you spend less than you would if you were starting from scratch and casting a wider net.